What Is a Computer Systems Analyst? A Spotlight on These Behind-the-Scenes Tech Pros

-You’re the go-to guy when anyone you know has a computer issue and you can’t wait to get your hands on the latest and greatest gadgets.
-If your passion for technology has you thinking a job in this field would be right up your alley, it’s time to explore your career options.
+Are you the go-to guy or gal when anyone you know has a complicated computer issue?
+You’re probably also the one who’s always eager to get your hands on the latest and greatest tech gadgets.
+Your passion for technology may have you thinking a job in this field would be right up your alley.
+If so, it’s time to explore your options.

 What does a computer systems analyst do?

-It’s the million dollar question—what exactly is a computer systems analyst?
-In a nutshell, individuals in this profession are responsible for merging business and information technology (IT) initiatives, which means they must understand both.
+It’s the million-dollar question¬≠—what is a computer systems analyst, exactly?
+In a nutshell, individuals in this profession are responsible for merging business and information technology (IT) initiatives.
+This means they must have a solid understanding of both.
 They use that knowledge to plan information systems solutions to help a business operate more efficiently and effectively.

 - Analyzing data processing problems to improve computer systems